SJV-S/OpenCelerator/README.md

 **Other ways to contribute**

-- **Provide feedback.** Let me know what you like, what can be improved, report bugs, do testing, and so on.
+- Provide feedback.
+Let me know what you like, what can be improved, report bugs, do testing, and so on.
 The software is still in alpha.
-- **Share this tool.** Share this tool with others who might find it useful.
+- Share this tool with others who might find it useful.
-- **Acknowledge.** If you use this in an official capacity, please acknowledge by linking to this GitHub repository: https://github.com/SJV-S/OpenCelerator
+- If you use this in an official capacity, please acknowledge by linking to this GitHub repository: https://github.com/SJV-S/OpenCelerator

 I am also looking for work!
 I have a PhD in behavior analysis and obviously know a little bit about coding.
 Happy to relocate.
 Will share CV upon request.<br>